Tour Length

 What are the pros and cons of a Masai Mara fly-in safari?

-1Are flights to the Masai Mara safe and reliable?
+1Are flights to the park safe and reliable?

 “In our opinion, flights to the Masai Mara are very safe and generally reliable too.
 Several established airlines run scheduled daily flights from Wilson Airport in Nairobi to the Masai Mara.
 Guests travel to and from one of the nine airstrips closest to the lodge they are staying at.
 Depending on bookings, there might be several hops to pick up or drop off guests.
 So timing changes on a daily basis, but the lodges are kept informed and your transport to and from the airstrip will be adjusted accordingly.
 Safety is a priority for the airlines, which have been running bush flights for many years.”

-4Will I get airsick on a fly-in holiday to the Masai Mara?
+4Can I get airsick on a fly-in trip?

 “While most people don’t experience any discomfort on a flight to the Masai Mara, there is always a small chance you’ll suffer from airsickness.
-Of course, not all flights are the same – depending on the weather, the journey can be smooth or there might be turbulence.
-As the flight is quite short (between 45 minutes and one hour) most people won’t get very ill, but if you do at least you know it won’t be for too long.
+Of course, not all flights are the same.
+Depending on the weather, the journey can be smooth or there might be turbulence.
+As the flight is quite short (between 45 minutes and one hour), most people won’t get very ill, but if you do at least you know it won’t be for too long.
 There are several things you can do to avoid motion sickness.
-Although it is counter-intuitive, it is best not to fly on an empty stomach.
+Although it is counterintuitive, it is best not to fly on an empty stomach.
 Ideally you should eat a light meal an hour or so before your take-off.
 If you know you are prone to airsickness, you should try to get a window seat.
-Reading or watching a screen are the worst for inducing motion sickness – rather enjoy the views outside.
+Reading or watching a screen are the worst for inducing motion sickness, so enjoy the views outside instead.
 Last but not least, there are always antinausea pills.
 Don’t wait until you feel ill to take them, but rather take them 30 minutes before your flight.”

 6Masai Mara Reviews